emircankilicaslan/Go-React-SSH-Terminal/README.md

     * The system validates the credentials.
     * A WebSocket channel opens.
     * The terminal interface appears, connected directly to the remote server.

-## 🤖 AI Development Process Summary
+ 🤖 AI Development Process Summary
-This project was developed entirely with the assistance of Artificial Intelligence (**Claude 4.5 Opus** & **Gemini**) as a pair programmer, in accordance with the assignment requirements.
+This project was developed with the strategic assistance of Artificial Intelligence (Claude 4.5 Opus & Gemini) as a technical consultant and pair programmer, while the overall architecture and logic were manually controlled and refined by the developer.

-* **Architecture Design:** AI was used to determine the optimal tech stack (Go + React) and database choice (SQLite) for the given requirements.
+Architecture & Strategy: AI was used to evaluate the most efficient tech stack for the requirements.
+The decision to use Go for the backend and xterm.js for the terminal was finalized through these consultations.

-* **Code Generation:** Core functionalities, including the WebSocket-SSH bridge and JWT authentication middleware, were generated iteratively with AI prompts.
-* **Debugging:** Error logs and connection issues were analyzed by AI to provide rapid solutions (e.g., resolving CGO dependencies for SQLite).
+Targeted Code Assistance: AI was utilized specifically for complex boilerplate sections, such as the initial setup of the WebSocket-SSH bridge and JWT middleware.

+Optimization & Debugging: During development, AI helped in analyzing specific error logs and optimizing real-time data streaming between the backend and frontend.

+Human-Led Development: All AI-generated suggestions were manually reviewed, debugged, and integrated into the final architecture by the developer to ensure system stability and security.

 ## 🛠️ Tech Stack
 | Component | Technology |